sveinb/starcalib/README.txt

 wide-angle lenses, particularly when it is undesireable to refocus the lens after calibration, which precludes the use of indoor calibration targets.

-Usage: Take a long exposure of the night sky (~ 30 sec) and save it in pnm format.
-The program will automatically identify the stars in the image using a database of known star positions.
-The deviations from the ideal positions are then used to calibrate the lens.

 Usage: starcalib [OPTION] file.pnm

 Calibrates a camera and optics by matching an image of the night sky against a star